 How are annuities taxed to beneficiaries?

-These death benefits can include value protection, a guarantee period or a joint life annuity.
+Death benefits can include value protection, a guarantee period or a joint life annuity.
 If you do not add any death benefits to your annuity, there will be nothing payable to your loved ones after your death.

 • Before age 75: Lifetime pension annuity payments from value protection, guarantee periods and joint life annuities are tax-free if you as the original annuitant are under 75 when you die.